sivy/veloci-wiki/README.md

 ### Github Setup

-Fork this project on github to your own account.
+Fork this project on github to your own account and create a local clone.

+    % git clone git@github.com:<you>/veloci-wiki.git

 Create your wiki by going to "Wiki" and clicking "Create Wiki"